-- a) A detailed project plan, timetable including plans and/or drawings for the project, architectural analysis, phase I environmental assessment, appraisals, and evidence of site control. - b) A business plan created in conjunction with the UW-La Crosse Small Business Development Center or reviewed by an entity determined by the City.
+- a) A detailed project plan, timetable including plans and/or drawings for the project, architectural analysis, phase I environmental assessment, appraisals, and evidence of site control - b) A business plan created in conjunction with the UW-La Crosse Small Business Development Center or reviewed by an entity determined by the City.
 If the business is not following traditional business planning models, initial planning document acceptable to the City will be submitted.
 A business plan will be submitted to the City within one year of business start-up. - c) Background information on the developer, complete listing (name and address) of all investors in the project and specify each individual's ownership interest. - d) The articles of incorporation for the business, borrowing resolutions, operating agreements, and other applicable documents verifying that the entity is in good standing. - e) A current balance sheet and operating (profit/loss) statements for the last three years. - f) The developer shall submit audited financial statements for the last three years.
 If the audited statements are comparative, only two years are needed.
 If audited statements are not available, the developer shall provide three years of annual financial statements and summary schedules for other projects completed or started within the three-year timeframe covered by the financial statement for the current year.
-Upon request, the City may permit these documents to be provided directly to the City's financial advisor or developer's financial advisor to protect proprietary or confidential information. - g) Only if deemed necessary, arrangements will be made by City Staff to view personal financial statements of the officers. - h) A preliminary financial commitment from a financial institution. - i) A detailed pro forma showing income and expenses for the project illustrating why assistance is necessary. - j) Market studies, signed letters of intent from prospective tenants, any market or feasibility analysis, appraisals, and all information provided to private lenders for the project as well as any other information or data which the City, or its financial consultants may require in order to review the need for financing assistance. - k) Transportation demand management plan for operations over 100 employees and residents.
-Examples of TDM practices include paid parking or parking cash-out options, transit-oriented development, employer/landlord sponsored bus passes, accommodations for ridesharing, and site design prioritizing pedestrians and bicyclists. - I) Sustainability Plan for operations over 100 employees and residents.
+Upon request, the City may permit these documents to be provided directly to the City's financial advisor or developer's financial advisor to protect proprietary or confidential information. - g) Only if deemed necessary, arrangements will be made by City Staff to view Ppersonal financial statements of the officers. (to be provided only to Director of Finance/Treasurer or financial consultant for review). - h) A preliminary financial commitment from a financial institution. - i) A list of current employees, their job titles and benefits and a list of titles and descriptions, with benefit package of projected jobs. - j)i) -A detailed pro forma showing income and expenses for the project including a feasibility analysis justifyingillustrating why assistance is necessary. - (A)j) Market studies, signed letters of intent from prospective tenants, any market or feasibility analysis, appraisals, and all information provided to private lenders for the project as well as any other information or data which the City, or its financial consultants may require in order to review the need for financing assistance. - H)k) Transportation demand management plan for operations over 100 employees and residents.
+Examples of TDM practices include paid parking or parking cash-out options, transit-oriented development, employer/landlord sponsored bus passes, accommodations for ridesharing, and site design prioritizing pedestrians and bicyclists. - m)] Sustainability Plan for operations over 100 employees and residents.
 Plan elements include a sustainability vision, mission, and values statement; an assessment of your current sustainability performance; goals and priorities for improvement; and actions for achieving them.
 The assessment should address opportunities and challenges of minimizing waste and reducing greenhouse gas emissions.
 It should also include baseline measurements for your goals.
 The actions should address energy, waste, buildings, products, packaging, supply chain, transportation, food, water, community, and employee wellbeing.

-- 3) Once an application is deemed complete and City staff conducts its due diligence, the Economic and Community Development Commission will review the appropriate term sheet and review and approve/deny the corresponding development agreement. - 4) The Economic and Community Development Commission shall issue a report and recommendation to the Common Council, including the approved term sheet and proposed development agreement for action. - 5) Follow approval from Common Council: Execution of the Development Agreement between the City and Developer.
+- 3) Once an application is deemed complete and City staff conducts its due diligence, the Economic and Community Development Commission or its staff to develop will review the appropriate term sheet and review and approve/deny the corresponding development agreement. - 4) The Economicand Community Development Commission shall issue a report and recommendation to the Common Council, including the approved a draft term sheet or and proposed development agreement for action. - 5) Follow approval from Common Council: Execution of the Development Agreement between the City and Developer.